Pylons/pyramid/docs/tutorials/gae/index.rst

 system; it should be possible to perform similar actions on a Windows system.

-.. note:: :term:`Chameleon` cannot easily be used on Google App Engine due to GAE environment limitations, so the tutorial is presented in terms of using :term:`Jinja2` as the templating language in the generated BFG application.
-It is possible to *use* Chameleon templates on GAE, it's just not possible to *compile* them under GAE.

 #.
 Download Google's `App Engine SDK
    <http://code.google.com/appengine/downloads.html>`_ and install it
    on your system.